carsondobiash/tripCo/sprint5.md

 #### Completed Epics in Sprint Backlog

-*Describe the solution based on the completed epics and list the epics below.*

 * *User: I want to know who to thank for my application.*
 * *User: I want trip planning to be fast*
 * *User: Make the system easier to use.*